 The place at which the marriage was entered into does not automatically determine which court will have jurisdiction over the case or which law will be applied to the divorce proceedings.
 Both these issues have to be determined in each individual case.

-There is an exception to the principle that German nationals may always turn to the German courts: For matrimonial matters in EU states (other than Denmark), it is no longer the nationality of the spouses that is relevant but their place of permanent residence.
+For matrimonial matters in EU states (other than Denmark), it is no longer the nationality of the spouses that is relevant but their place of permanent residence.
 Only if both spouses have German nationality can they choose to pursue their case before the German courts, regardless of where they are resident (Council Regulation (EC) No 2201/2003 (Brussels IIa) of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgements in matrimonial matters and in matters of parental responsibility, repealing Regulation (EC) No 1347/2000, Official Journal of the European Communities 2003 No L 338, p.
-1 et seq., online at www.eur-lex.europa.eu).
+1 et seq.).
 This Regulation has applied since 1 March 2005 in all EU Member States with the exception of Denmark.
 It also applies in the 10 Member States that joined the EU on 1 May 2004.
-As its name suggests, this Regulation repeals and supersedes Council Regulation (EC) No 1347/2000 of 29 November 2000 on the jurisdiction and the recognition and enforcement of judgements in matrimonial matters and in matters of parental responsibility for children of both spouses (Brussels II), which entered into force on 1 March 2001.
-You should thus also take note of the transitional provisions.

-The question of which law the German court is to apply in the divorce hearing (German or foreign law) is settled in accordance with the provisions of German private international law (cf. "Related legal issues" above).
+The question of which law the German court is to apply in the divorce hearing (German or foreign law) is settled in accordance with the provisions of European/German private international law (cf. “Related legal issues” above).
 If the divorce is being obtained abroad, the foreign court will apply its country's private international law in order to determine which law is to be used in the divorce proceedings.
+European courts will apply EU regulation 1259/2010 implementing enhanced cooperation in the area of the law applicable to divorce and legal Separation.

 Recognition of foreign divorces